google-github-actions/deploy-cloudrun/README.md

 **⚠️ When using a custom metadata YAML file, all other inputs are ignored!**

--   `metadata`: (Optional) The path to a Cloud Run service metadata file.
+-   `metadata`: (Optional) The path to a Cloud Run service or job metadata file.

 To [deploying a new service](https://cloud.google.com/run/docs/deploying#yaml) to create a new YAML service definition: